dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ![](resources/images/program-specific-dialog-with_registration.png)

-In the case that any specific settings have been saved, a table will show up a summary with the specific configuration per program, and the options to edit or delete these settings.
+In the case that any specific settings has been saved, a table will show up a summary with the specific configuration per program, and the options to edit or delete these settings.

 ![](resources/images/program-specific-table.png)